xbeat/Machine-Learning/README.md

 Pandas and Dask are powerful libraries in Python for data manipulation and analysis.
 While Pandas excels at handling smaller datasets in memory, Dask is designed for processing large datasets that don't fit in memory.
 This slideshow will compare these two libraries, highlighting their strengths and use cases.

+## Uncovering the Hidden Benefits of L2 Regularization

+Understanding L2 Regularization Fundamentals

+L2 regularization, also known as Ridge regularization, adds a penalty term to the loss function proportional to the square of the model parameters.
+This modification helps control parameter magnitudes and addresses both overfitting and multicollinearity issues in machine learning models.

 ## Market Segmentation in Insurance using Unsupervised ML

 Introduction to Market Segmentation in Insurance